rogeredthat/gokulkrishh.github.io/_posts/2017-03-07-what-is-web-accessibility.md

 ## Web Accessibility

-Let us learn what is web accessibility by starting with a simple button.
+Let us learn what is web accessibility by starting with a simple html button.
 We will style both the `<div>` and `<button>` tag to look like a button.

 ## Button